worldline/angular-security-training/docs/common-threats/csrf/csrf-defense.md

 - **HTTPS alone** does nothing to defend against CSRF by itself.
 - **http_only** session cookie will not protect you from CSRF.
 - **JSON APIs** are also vulnerable to CSRF attacks.
-- **Same-site Cookie Attribute** can be useful against CSRF but not sufficient by itself because it is not support by all browsers and can be bypassed by attackers.
+- **Same-site Cookie Attribute** can be useful against CSRF but not sufficient by itself because it is not support by all browsers allowing attackers to bypass it.

 ## What can I do to continuously prevent CSRF attacks ?